mvolkmann/blog/src/swift.md

 ## `some` Keyword

-The `some` keyword proceeds the name of a protocol to specify that a type (called an "opaque type") will be some type that implements the protocol.
+The `some` keyword proceeds the name of a protocol to specify that a type (called an "opaque type") will be some type that conforms to the protocol.
 In a way this is the opposite of using a generic type.
 Generic types allow calling code to specify the type that will be used by a function, struct, class, or enum.